Why Do I Procrastinate And How To Stop Procrastinating

 If we summarise this it comes that if we want to stop procrastinating we need to find a way to love our work and to love what we do.

-If some thought comes on our mind (fun thing to do), we should learn how to put that thought away and concentrate on our current work.
+If some thought comes to our mind (a fun thing to do), we should learn how to put that thought away and concentrate on our current work.

 Another effective way to stop procrastinating is to create more than 1 deadline.
 When we have one deadline we get the impression that we have time and we keep pushing things back until it is too late.